maksudpranto/maksud_pranto/index.md

 ---
 <br>
 ***Title:***HELLO: An Android-based Mobile Application for Autism Individuals to Improve Socio- Communicational Learnability in Bangladesh– accepted by The 7th International Conference on Computer and Communications Management (ICCCM 2019) held in Bangkok, Thailand. <br>
 ***Overview:***This Android application mailny built for the autism individuals for improving their daily tasks and communication skill.
-The entire application is in Bengali Language so that it is easier for the user to interact.
+The entire application is in Bengali Language so that it is easier for the user to interact.<br>

 ---
 ## Strength